Schrausser/The_Nuremberg_Chronicle_1493_Sources/NC_src_origins2.md

 4. **Connection to Pythagoras**: Later traditions claim *Abaris* gave the arrow to the philosopher *Pythagoras* after recognizing him as the *Hyperborean Apollo*.

 [^1]: John Wood, the Elder (1704-1784) wrote about *Abaris*, and put forth the fanciful suggestion that he should be identified with King **Bladud** or *Blaiddyd[a]* is a *legendary* king of the *Britons*,  contemporaneous with the biblical prophet *Elijah* (9th c.
 BC), s. above.
 According to the final form of the legend, which appeared in John Hardyng's Chronicles of 1457, Bladud's father sent his son to be educated in the liberal arts in Athens, he built *Kaerbadum* or *Caervaddon* (Bath), creating the hot springs there by the use of *magic*.
-He dedicated the city to the goddess *Athena* and in honour of her, lit *undying fires*, whose flames *turned to balls* of stone as they *grew low*, with new ones springing up in their stead: an embellishment of an account from the third-century writer Solinus of the use of local coal on the altars of her temple.he is said to have constructed *wings* for himself and to have tried to ***fly*** to the temple of *Apollo* in Trinovantum (London).
+He dedicated the city to the goddess *Athena* and in honour of her, lit *undying fires*, whose flames *turned to balls* of stone as they *grew low*, with new ones springing up in their stead: an embellishment of an account from the third-century writer Solinus of the use of local coal on the altars of her temple, he is said to have constructed *wings* for himself and to have tried to ***fly*** to the temple of *Apollo* in Trinovantum (London).

 ---